gbishop/tar-heel-reader-17/README.md

-# Tar Heel Shared Reader
+# Tar Heel Reader 2017

-A prototype for the shared reader project.
+A prototype for the Tar Heel Reader Project.

 This started life as the output of create-react-app, then I added the changes from https://github.com/mobxjs/create-react-app-mobx and